dotnet/docs/docs/csharp/nullable-references.md

 1. The variable has been definitely assigned a non-null value.
 1. The variable or expression has been checked against null before de-referencing it.

 The compiler generates warnings when you dereference a variable or expression that is **maybe null** in a nullable warning context.
-Furthermore, the compiler generates warnings when a nonnullable reference type is assigned a **maybe null** variable or expression in an enabled nullable annotation context.
+Furthermore, the compiler generates warnings when a nonnullable reference-type variable is assigned a **maybe null** variable or expression in an enabled nullable annotation context.

 ## Attributes describe APIs